Kafka Connect ArangoDB Sink Connector

 ssl.cert.valuedoes not support multiple certificates (DE-655)

-- Batch inserts are not guaranteed to be executed serially (FRB-300)
+- Batch writes are not guaranteed to be executed serially (FRB-300)

-- Batch inserts may succeed for some documents while failing for others (FRB-300)
+- Batch writes may succeed for some documents while failing for others (FRB-300)

 This has two important consequences: